RichLlew182/shuffle-showdown/README.md

 1. **User Authentication**: The app authenticates users with Spotify to fetch their liked songs.
 2. **Quiz Creation**: For each round of the quiz, a track and artist are selected.
 Three related artists are also fetched to provide incorrect answers, making the quiz challenging.
-3. **Gameplay**: Users answer questions based on the artist and track presented in each round.
+3. **Gameplay**: Users hear a preview of the track and try to guess the artist within the time limit.
 4. **Scoring**: At the end of the 10 rounds, users are presented with their score, summarizing their performance in the quiz.
 For every correct answer, users receive 50 points plus the remaining round time.

 ## Development Mode